BASEBALL CARDS SHORT PRINT

 As production and distribution expanded, target print runs for short prints increased but remained modest.
 By the 1960s, Topps was printing certain cards at rates around one per pack or one per box.
 Bowman targeted figures closer to one per two or three packs.
 Still, compared to the mainstream cards which numbered in the millions or tens of millions, these output levels guaranteed the short prints would be scarce.
 Their elusiveness is what made them so desirable.

-Read also: 2007 TOPPS FINEST BASEBALL CARDS
+Read also: BASEBALL CARDS FORT SMITH

 The specific players or teams chosen for short print treatment varied greatly over the decades.
 Early examples included obscure minor leaguers or lesser known teams.
 As the hobby grew in the 1970s, stars like Hank Aaron, Reggie Jackson and Nolan Ryan received the short print treatment from Topps.
 Bowman focused short prints on popular young talents like George Brett.
 Regional variations also emerged, with short prints highlighting hometown heroes for specific areas of the country.